openforis/sepal-doc/docs/source/modules/dwn/clip-time-series.rst

 Thumbnails
 **********

 Select a thumbnail size, which will be the minimal size of the thumbnail used.
-If the shape defined in the first panel is bigger, the software will try to find the smallest square around the shape, centered on its centroid.
+If the shape defined in the first panel is bigger, the software will try to find the smallest square around the shape, centred on its centroid.

 .. attention::